ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Introduction

 To tackle these challenges, this paper explores sequential mode modeling (\textbf{ModeSeq}), a completely different pathway toward sparse multimodal motion prediction.
 As illustrated in \cref{fig:sequential_mode}, we attempt to construct a chain of modes when decoding the future from the scene embeddings, producing only one plausible trajectory and the corresponding confidence at each decoding step.
 Compared with parallel prediction, our approach puts more effort into capturing the correlation between modes, asking the model to tell what the next mode should be and how much confidence it has conditioned on the mode embeddings at previous steps.
 By giving the model a chance to look at the prior modes and learning the factorized joint latent space of multiple futures, we tremendously boost the capability of reasoning about multimodality and characterizing the full distribution without the reliance on dense mode prediction, post-processing tricks, and all manner of anchors.
-To strengthen the capacity of models under our new paradigm, we develop an iterative refinement framework similar to DETR-like decoders~\cite{carion2020end, zhou2023query, shi2022mtr, zhou2024smartrefine}, which is powered by reordering the mode embeddings in between decoding layers.
-Moreover, leveraging the order of modes in the sequence, we further propose the Early-Match-Take-All (EMTA) training strategy, which can encourage the decoder to match the ground truth as early as possible.
-Meanwhile, our EMTA scheme also enforces the decoder to vacate the duplicated modes to cover the missing futures at the cost of negligible degradation in trajectory accuracy, thereby achieving better mode coverage and easing the learning of confidence scoring.
+Leveraging the order of modes in the sequence, we further propose the Early-Match-Take-All (EMTA) training strategy, which facilitates decoding matched trajectories with high confidence as early as possible.
+Meanwhile, our EMTA scheme enforces the decoder to vacate the duplicated modes to cover the missing futures at the cost of negligible degradation in trajectory accuracy, thereby achieving better mode coverage and easing the learning of confidence scoring.
+Furthermore, we strengthen the model capacity under our new paradigm by developing an iterative refinement framework similar to DETR-like decoders~\cite{carion2020end, zhou2023query, shi2022mtr, zhou2024smartrefine}, which integrates a mode rearrangement mechanism in between decoding layers to coordinate with the EMTA training scheme.

 We validate ModeSeq on the Waymo Open Motion Dataset~\cite{ettinger2021large} and the Argoverse 2 Motion Forecasting Dataset~\cite{Argoverse2}, where we achieve more balanced performance in terms of mode coverage, mode scoring, and trajectory accuracy, compared with representative motion forecasting methods such as QCNet~\cite{zhou2023query} and MTR~\cite{shi2022mtr}.
 Furthermore, our approach naturally emerges with the capability of mode extrapolation thanks to sequential mode modeling, which enables predicting a dynamic number of modes on demand.